CloudLabs-Samples/EduLabs/Database-standalone/README.md

 ## Overview

-In this lab environment, you will be able to access the Ubuntu VM which has several popular database servers pre-installed for creating databases, Adding, modifying, deleting rows (records) and columns, Searching and filtering records and Running queries.
+In this lab environment, you will be able to access the Ubuntu VM which has several popular database servers pre-installed for stroring data, Adding, modifying, deleting rows (records) and columns, Searching and filtering records and Running queries.

+In this lab, we are going to learn the basic concepts of the following databases for beginners.

+   - MySQL
+   - PostgreSQL
+   - MongoDB

 ## Instructions